 How We Hear

 Understanding how we hear is crucial for understanding how hearing impairment occurs.
 Hearing is an incredibly complex and amazing sense which relies on a variety of mechanisms to function properly.
 The ear is able to transform moving air molecules into sounds by converting sound pressure to mechanical, then hydraulic, then electro-chemical energy, allowing us to experience a beautiful piece of music or a friend’s voice.
-For over 40 years, the professionals at Canary Hearing have been providing hearing testing and hearing care services for clients in Anne Arundel County and the Eastern Shore from our offices in Easton and Annapolis, Maryland and our patients know they can turn to us for exceptional service in a friendly and welcoming environment.
+For over 40 years, the professionals at Canary Hearing have been providing hearing testing and hearing care services for clients in Anne Arundel County and the Eastern Shore from our offices in Annapolis, Maryland and our patients know they can turn to us for exceptional service in a friendly and welcoming environment.

 How We Hear